How Insurify Scores Home Insurance Companies

 How Insurify rates home insurance companies

-Once scores are collected, Insurify calculates the average score of each criteria category based on a predetermined weighting and adds the weighted scores to create a unique IQ Score for each insurer.
+After collecting the scores, Insurify calculates the average score of each criterion category based on a predetermined weighting and adds the weighted scores to create a unique IQ Score for each insurer.
+If an insurer doesn’t have data for a particular criterion, we exclude it from the IQ Score calculations.

 Third-party financial ratings